Sources of Funding

 Tuition Fee Loans

-UK and EU students are usually eligible for government-funded loans to cover the full cost of their undergraduate tuition fees.
+UK students are usually eligible for government-funded loans to cover the full cost of their undergraduate tuition fees.
 You repay the loan in installments after you graduate, and only once you are earning £21,000 a year or more.

 UK students may also be eligible for a full or partial loan to cover their living expenses at university.
 These loans are means-tested and are paid into your bank account at the beginning of each term.
 Find out more on the Student Finance website.